bmurrtech/how-to-homelab/how-to_ultimate_proxmox.md

  - Enter `root` for the username and enter the password you created at setup to access.
 Done!
 - Next, you will be prompted to login to ProxMox.
 Input `root` for the username and enter the password you created at setup to gain access.

 > Before deploying and VMs, you can consolidate and expand your storage.
 Do this *before* creating VMs.
+See [ZFS below](#zfs-configuration).

 ### Change Web UI IP Address
 - If another device on the network is using the IP address that you assgined to your new Proxmox server at install, there will be a conflict and you won't be able to access the web UI.